yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous Delivery.md

 1. Implement a solution that will enable the logs to be searchable and visible in an online dashboard

     Application Insights provide rich performance monitoring, alerting, and easy-to-consume dashboards.
 The service also allows us to quickly see if we have a problem and how many customers may be affected.
-The service provides for interactive queries and full-text search for unlocking insights into our logs.
+The service provides for interactive queries and full-text searches for unlocking insights into our logs.

 2. Implement a solution to enhance the application logs to provide more useful performance and application behavior details, specifically around browser metrics and application dependencies.
 Discuss which visualization, or dashboard, options exist for the log results.
 Existing App Service logs already cover these topics: